eternagame/EternaBench/README.md

 ### I want to regenerate thermodynamic calculations for all the datasets on a cluster

-The slurm scripts used to generate the data for this paper are contained in `/cluster_scripts`.
+The Slurm scripts used to generate the data for this paper are contained in `/cluster_scripts`.
+You will need to modify the Slurm headers for your own environment.

 ```
+cd ${ETERNABENCH_PATH}/cluster_scripts
 ./SubmitParallelChemMapping.sh
 ./SubmitParallelRiboswitch.sh
 ./SubmitParallelExternalData.sh